 Then it hits me.
 Maybe it’s just the ungodly heat index.
 Or the full moon.
 Maybe everyone is restless and pissed off waiting for football season.
 Perhaps it is all the teenagers who are out of school.
 Whatever the reason, if you have spent any amount of time on patrol, you’ve come to realize the truth in the rumors about how crazy it gets out there in the summer.
 You may not be able to put your finger on the cause, but one thing is certain, it’s the truth.

-So, there are a few essentials you may need out there on your beat during the hot summer solstice.
-Protecting you is vital if you plan on helping others, deterring crime, and most importantly, getting home at the end of the day.
+There are a few essentials you may need out there on your beat during the hot summer solstice.
+Protecting yourself is vital if you plan on helping others, deterring crime and most important, getting home at the end of the day.

-Below is a short list of five essential things to carry in your patrol vehicle to get you through the tough times:
+Below is a list of five essential things to help you beat the heat:

 Bring plenty of it.
 A jug, camel bag, canteen, case of bottles, whatever your fancy, but have it at your disposal.
 That next foot chase or standing out in an intersection for two hours directing traffic will dehydrate you before you know it.

 It's an essential, especially here in Texas where I work.
 If you don’t believe me, you will after you tromp through some high grass and your ankles become the next meal for an army of chiggers.

 Highly recommended for bald guys and motor jocks, who are constantly exposed during daylight hours.
 Even if you work the midnight shift, you never know when that late call may come in at 0630 hours, and you’re stuck out in the sun till 10 a.m.

 If you are not in some type of relatively decent shape, the sun, heat and humidity will whip your butt even quicker.
 Having stamina and a strong heart is a year-round must, but particularly being conditioned to the heat and used to sweating will help you survive.